Colorado has 5 plant hardiness zones: 7, 6, 5, 4 and 3.

 - If you live in the hottest parts of Colorado — like the southwest corner and parts of the Grand Junction area — you’re likely in plant hardiness zone 7.
 Surrounding areas are in zone 6.

-- The majority of the Front Range is in zone 5.
+- Much of the Front Range is in zone 5.

-- But if you live in the heart of an urban corridor — like certain parts of Colorado Springs, Denver, Aurora and Boulder — you may be in zone 6a.
+- But if you live in an urban corridor — like parts of Denver, Aurora, Boulder and Fort Collins, as well as parts of Colorado Springs — you’re likely in zone 6a.
 Buildings and concrete can heat things up.
-Parts of Pueblo are in zone 6 too.
+Much of Pueblo is in zone 6 too.

 - At higher elevations, like up in the mountains, your plants often need to be able to withstand colder winter temperatures.
 (For every 1000 feet you go up in elevation in Colorado, temperatures drop about 3 to 4 degrees.)
 Your garden will likely have a lower plant hardiness zone number.
 The majority of mountain towns are in zone 4.
-A few are in zone 3 and a few are in zone 5.
+Some are in zone 5 and a few are in zone 3.

 There are exceptions to the “it gets colder as you go higher” guideline.